Estem01/RPCS3-Android/README.md

 ## Disclaimer

 RPCS3 Android is an independent project and is not affiliated with Sony or the original PS3 team.
 This emulator is for educational and personal use only.

+this is a joke don't take it seriously